Managing Simple Object Storage ACL

 Delete an ACL

-To delete the ACL associated with an Object, you need to edit the Object:
+To delete the ACL associated with an Object, edit the object:

 Then click on the Quick ACL